How the Instagram Algorithm Works and What You Can Do About It

 Here, filter All posts by Engagement within the last 6 months and Apply.

 At the top of this feed you’ll see the posts which get the highest engagement from your audience.
+You can do the same with your stories.
 These are the posts that your audience gets the most visual and content value from, and it’s the type of posts you should improve upon and do more of in the future.
 You can also scroll all the way down this feed to see the content your audience engages with the least.
 This is the type of content you should most likely stop or do less of in the future because your audience doesn’t respond to it as highly.

 The better you get at executing content your audience finds valuable, the higher your engagement will be and the more highly your posts will be ranked by the algorithm.